vikejs/vike/readme.md

 If the URL matches, the value of `filmId` is available at `contextProps.filmId`.

-The syntax of route strings is based on [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) (the most widespread syntax in the JavaScript ecosystem).
+The syntax of route strings is based on [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) (the most widespread route syntax in JavaScript).
-For user friendlier docs, check out the [Express.js Routing Docs](https://expressjs.com/en/guide/routing.html) (Express uses `path-to-regexp` as well).
+For user friendlier docs, check out the [Express.js Routing Docs](https://expressjs.com/en/guide/routing.html#route-parameters)
+(Express.js uses `path-to-regexp`).

 <br/>